mah0x211/lua-pthread/README.md

 ### th = pthread.new( fn [, ...] )

-returns a new `Pthread` object and run passed function in new posix thread.
+returns a new `pthread` object and run passed function in new posix thread.

 **Parameters**